solankisandeepsingh/e-commerce-web-app/README.md

 ## Features

 ✨ **Product Catalog**
-- Display grid of 8 products with images, titles, descriptions, and prices
+- Displays all products in a clean and modern card-based grid layout.
+- Each product card includes a high-quality image, product title, description, price, stock status, and an "Add to Cart" button.
+- Smooth hover effects and subtle animations for an enhanced user experience.
-- Responsive layout that works on desktop, tablet, and mobile devices
+- Responsive design optimized for desktop, tablet, and mobile devices.
-- Clean, modern UI with hover effects and smooth transitions
+- Consistent spacing, typography, and styling for a professional appearance.
+- Dynamic product rendering from API data.
+- Fast and intuitive shopping experience with one-click cart addition

+🔍 Search & Filtering
+- Real-time product search with debounced API requests for improved performance.
+- Sort products by:
+  Price: Low to High
+  Price: High to Low

 🛒 **Shopping Cart (Context API)**
 - Add products to cart with Context API state management